Commonly Asked Questions: About the Center for Tobacco Products

 The law requires FDA to apply a public health approach when developing regulation that considers the net effect on tobacco-related behavior changes within the entire population, not just an individual user, for initiation, cessation, and re-initiation of tobacco use.

 There is no known safe tobacco product.
-But FDA currently does not have the authority to ban any class of tobacco products, such as cigarettes.
-We do, however, have the authority to dramatically reduce the harm of all tobacco products, and we will use that authority to continue improving public health.
+FDA does not have the authority to ban any class of tobacco products, such as cigarettes.
+We do, however, have the authority to dramatically reduce the harm of all tobacco products, and we will use that authority to continue improving public health. ^ top ^